alfonsorognoni/simple-counter/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Description
-This project is an introduction to react.js
+This project is an introduction to react.js <br>
 It's just a simple counter

 ## Available Scripts